Andonade/2023-OOP-CodeReading-test_task/README.md

 Test the [tinyxml2](https://github.com/leethomason/tinyxml2)

-Just use `make` build this test project.
+Just use `make` to build this test project.